zhihong0924/GrabAIChallenge/README.md

 # GrabAIChallenge
 # Overview
 This project is designed for Grab AI Challenge to detect the make, model and year of a car.

 Dataset for training can be obtained from here: https://ai.stanford.edu/~jkrause/cars/car_dataset.html

-This program is successfully executed by Python 3.6.7 and Python 3.7.3.
+This program is successfully executed on Python 3.6.x and above

 # How to run this program
 1. Change directory to the working directory.